How to Update macOS

-Update macOS before you install software or start any new project.
-First, check your macOS version, then follow these instructions to upgrade using the System Settings or the Terminal.
-After, see the guide for optimal Mac setup settings.
+It's best to update the macOS before you install software or start any new project.
+First, check your macOS version, then follow these instructions to update using the System Settings or the Terminal.
+After, see how to set up your Mac like a pro.

 Before you get started